Description

 1.4.1 Setting Stop-Loss Orders

-- Determine their risk tolerance and set stop-loss levels accordingly.
+Define risk tolerance and set stop-loss levels accordingly.

 1.4.2 Position Sizing